mailtoharshit/PolyForce/README.md

 # Polymer Starter Project - First Application Finished Tutorial by #Harshit Pandey
-## This is code I am shring on github after finishing the tutorial
 Read more on : http://wwww.oyecode.com

 Fork this project and dump all folder to your native machine and run the index.html